Category Archives: Illinois

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has never ever been precisely surveyed, or a piece that is being divided, will certainly call for a study to find the new corners and great deal lines in Illinois, which must be permanently noted so they will certainly never end up being shed.
+Land that has never ever been specifically surveyed, or an item that is being divided, will certainly call for a study to find the new edges and lot lines in Illinois, which need to be completely noted so they will certainly never end up being lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.